Jimb055/Syspark-analytics-service/README.md

 ##  License

-MIT — feel free to use, modify and distribute under the terms.
+MIT — feel free to use, modify, and distribute under the terms.